Fuzss/forgeconfigapiport/README.md

 As all class and package names are the same as Forge your code will compile on both Forge and Fabric without any issues.
 The only thing where you'll actually have to use mod loader specific code is when registering configs, that's all!

-An example implementation of this can be found e.g. [here](https://github.com/thexaero/open-parties-and-claims).
+An example implementation of this can be found [here](https://github.com/thexaero/open-parties-and-claims).

 </details>